 How did we do it?

 We have a 16,000 square foot lumber storage warehouse at our Structural Building Components Facility in Michigan.
 Fifteen 455W Metal-Halide fixtures were our source of light in this large building.
 Besides being expensive to operate, these fixtures needed a "warm-up" time of several minutes to reach full brightness.
 So shutting them on and off several times a day was not an option.
-And, given the fact that our plant was running two shifts a day the costs were adding up.
+And, given the fact that our plant up to three shifts a day the costs were adding up.
 Not to mention the waste factor of burned out bulbs.

 We replaced this lighting with 16 six-bulb hi-efficiency fluorescent units, complete with motion sensors.
 One six-bulb unit consumes only 220 watts!
 This warehouse has a separate electrical meter, so we are able to monitor the energy usage of these new lights.
 When there is no movement in the building, the lights automatically shut off.
 Since installing the new fixtures in March of 2012, we have seen an 80% reduction in our monthly bills.